energyquantified/eq-python-client/docs/userguide/metadata.rst

 objects in many ways.
 It is using the same operation as the data search on Energy Quantified's web application.

+The curve object includes a :py:class:`Subscription
+<energyquantified.metadata.Subscription>` field that describes your access for
+the given curve.

 Searching for curves in the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^